xieweiAlex/English_Learning/words-review.md

 I'm a **gigolo**, that's different. -
 If you don’t keep a journal, you may find writing in one can **desensitize** any **qualms** you have about writing about yourself. -
 A **grove** of trees **shadowed** the house densely. -
-Teeth have a hard surface layer called **enamel**. -
-If China’s growth is so strong, why is inflation so weak?
-A paradox that has analysts **snickering**. -
 Hers was a minor part, but she played it with **gusto**. -

 ## words-April.md ##